NotCatzuZ/vibecoding-xd/README.md

 # vibecoding-xd
-Using this repo to learn live coding.
+Using this repo to learn vibecoding.